 So this 3rd electron must form antisymmetric (spacial) wavefunction causing Pauli repulsive exchange energies to stop unreal H3 molecule from appearing ( this 3rd paragraph ).

-This means the total energy E+ of symmetric (spacial) wavefunction (= φa(r1)φb(r2) + φb(r1)φa(r2) = antiparallel singlet spin ) generating attractive molecular bonds must be lower than (= Not same as ) the total energy E- of antisymmetric wavefunction (= φa(r1)φb(r2) - φb(r1)φa(r2) = antibonding with parallel triplet spins ) allegedly causing Pauli repulsion ( this p.3, this p.8-9 ).
+This means the total energy E+ of symmetric (spacial) wavefunction (= φa(r1)φb(r2) + φb(r1)φa(r2) = antiparallel singlet spin ) generating attractive molecular bonds must be lower than (= Not same as ) the total energy E- of antisymmetric wavefunction (= φa(r1)φb(r2) - φb(r1)φa(r2) = antibonding with parallel triplet spins ) allegedly causing Pauli repulsion ( this p.3 ).

 In fact, if the total energy E± could be constant and conserved (= if quantum mechanical antisymmetric wavefunctions could be the exact solutions of Schrödinger equations conserving the total energies ), the energy difference between symmetric (= which should generate lower energies enough to form attractive molecular bonds ) and antisymmetric (= which should generate higher energies enough to cause Pauli repulsion ) wavefunctions would disappear ( E+ = E- ) !

 It means if the total energies are conserved and constant, quantum mechanical molecules can cause neither molecular attractive nor Pauli repulsive energies, hence, quantum mechanics is false.